Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

 The resultant hypervector contains the correct answer $\textbf{a}$ and a crosstalk noise term $\textbf{b} \odot \textbf{c} \odot \textbf{d}$, which is dissimilar to any of the items in the item memory.
 The query hypervector $\textbf{a} + \mathrm{noise} $ will be highly similar to the hypervector $\textbf{a}$ stored in the item memory, which will be successfully retrieved by the nearest neighbor search with high probability.
-Thus, the probing operation removes (or cleans-up) the noise and returns the correct result.
+Thus, the probing operation removes (or cleans up) the noise and returns the correct result.

-Clean-up via probing is a critical part of VSA computations, which has the advantage that its operation is intrinsically noise resilient and the degree of noise robustness can be easily controlled by the dimension $N$.
+Cleanup via probing is a critical part of HDC/VSA computations and has the advantage that its operation is intrinsically noise resilient and the degree of noise robustness can be easily controlled by the dimension $N$.
 In essence, probing is a signal detection problem.
 The number of hypervectors that can be correctly retrieved from the superposition is called capacity.
-The capacity increases roughly linearly with the hypervector dimension and is quite insensitive to the details of a particular VSA model.
-The signal detection theory for VSA~\cite{Frady17} enables one to determine the dimension of the hypervector space that is sufficient for a given computation and a given precision of the hardware.
+The capacity increases roughly linearly with the hypervector dimension and is quite insensitive to the details of a particular HDC/VSA model.
+The signal detection theory for HDC/VSA~\cite{Frady17} enables one to determine the dimension of the hypervector space that is sufficient for a given computation and a given precision of the hardware.